X

 For those who adore old-world charm, the Straight Palais Royal sofa by Silvano Luxury will tickle you pink.
 Its distinctive camelback profile, plush cushioning and opulent arms will give you that sink-in feeling synonymous with the best in spring-based support.
 With its contrasting trim and beautifully designed feet, your living space is guaranteed to radiate glamour.
 If this is your dream piece, take a look at our article on styling camelback sofas like a pro.

-Shop luxury sofas at FCI London
+Shop Luxury Sofas at FCI London

 If you've weighed up your options and are set on a luxury sofa that will fill your needs, then it's time to hit the shops.
 And we reckon we have the best offerings in town.